kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 176 - Blood Ties.md

 An examination of pack tactics.
-Audio recorded by [[The Archivist]], in situ
+Audio recorded by [[Jonathan Sims|The Archivist]], in situ
 # Case Number
 ########-16
 # Audio By